kroshu/kuka_drivers/doc/wiki/Sunrise_FRI.md

 - `gpio_config.xacro`: contains the I/O setup of the system, but this was not tested yet

 ##### IP configuration
-The following parameter must be set in the driver configuration file:
-- `controller_ip`: IP address of the controller
+The IP address of robot controller must be provided as a launch argument.
+For further information see section [launch arguments](#launch-arguments).

 #### Runtime parameters
 The parameters in the driver configuration file can be also changed during runtime using the parameter interface of the `robot_manager` node: